 A credit score can improve after getting an auto loan that shows a good history of making installment payments.
 This improvement in credit can mean a lower interest rate than what you are paying now on an auto loan.

 Getting a loan at a used car dealer is usually not going to give you the most favorable terms and interest rate.
 You could be overpaying.
 Because of this, it’s important to shop around for auto rates because that way you are guaranteed a great rate.

-Since there's no obligation to check your rate, it makes sense to see if you can lower your car loan's interest rate or payment.
+Since there’s no obligation or hard credit check when you check your rate, it makes sense to see if you can lower your car loan’s interest rate or payment.

 There are many great benefits to refinancing an auto loan.